llendway/intro_to_shiny/README.md

 * Show the number of babies with a given name over time.
 * Allow the user to type a single name.
 It should give an error if there are no records of the name that was typed.
-* All the user to choose a range of years.
+* Allow the user to choose a range of years.
+* Filter by sex.